-These data cannot be allocated to specific persons.
-These data are not merged with other data sources.
-We reserve the right to check these data subsequently if we learn of specific indications for an unlawful use.
+These data cannot be assigned to specific persons.
+This data will not be merged with other data sources.
+We reserve the right to subsequently check this data if we become aware of concrete indications of illegal use.

 AUTHADA GmbH is only liable in the event of intent or gross negligence.
 We are not in a position to check or permanently monitor the conduct of social network services (e.g. Facebook, Twitter, google+, YouTube, XING, LinkedIn and Pinterest).

 The contact details of our data protection officer are: